Best model for coding: SWE-bench Pro leaderboard

 These models do routine coding fine but lose the thread on harder problems: Grok 4 (54.8%), Gemini 3.1 Pro (54.2%), DeepSeek V3.5 (52.4%), GLM-5.2 (51.4%), Llama 4 (50.2%), Mistral Large 2 (48.6%), and Gemini 3.5 Flash (48.2%).
 DeepSeek V3.5 and Llama 4 are the value plays in the band.

 Several of these figures are worth questioning.
-Gemini 3.1 Pro's 54.2% runs ahead of the ~46.1% reported under a standardised harness.
-GLM-5.2 looks understated, Zhipu's model is the top open-source entry on the llm-stats board at 62.1%, well above the 51.4% here, and on that board it actually outranks MiniMax M3, which flips the article's ordering.
+Gemini 3.1 Pro's 54.2% runs ahead of the ~46.1% reported under a standardised harness (opens in a new tab).
+GLM-5.2 looks understated, Zhipu's model is the top open-source entry on the llm-stats board at 62.1% (opens in a new tab), well above the 51.4% here, and on that board it actually outranks MiniMax M3, which flips the article's ordering.
 The Grok 4, DeepSeek V3.5, Llama 4, Mistral Large 2, and Gemini 3.5 Flash scores could not be corroborated on the independent leaderboards we checked, so read them as unconfirmed.
 DeepSeek may also be a generation behind, mid-2026 sources point to DeepSeek V4/V4-Pro as the current release rather than V3.5.

 Tier 4: The assistants (<45%)